 Apple Disables Group FaceTime After Security Flaw Let Callers Secretly Eavesdrop

 A glitch in Apple's FaceTime app let users hear the other person — and in some cases, see video — even if the recipient never accepted the call.
 The bug was widely reported late Monday, and confirmed by several technology reporters.
-Until it can offer a permanent fix, Apple simply disabled group FaceTime calls altogether.
+Until it can offer a permanent fix, Apple says it has simply disabled group FaceTime calls altogether.

 It's an unusual misstep for a company that prides itself on its strong privacy safeguards.
 And it comes in an environment of heightened scrutiny over privacy protections, as a new Congress considers whether to impose stronger regulations on technology companies like Facebook that are often accused of violating users' privacy.